jasminedogu/DS3001-ProjectTwo/README.md

 # DS3002-Project Two
 Project Two for DS 3002

 ## Project Description
-For this project, we were given the opportunity to write an interactive, Twitter based bot account that can recieve and parse Tweets and return a data-driven reply.
+For this project, we were given the opportunity to write an interactive, Twitter based bot account that can recieve and parse tweets and return a data-driven reply.
 As explained in the video, the main motivation and inspiration for this project came from the fact that there are a lot of interesting quotes on Twitter but not an easy (and fun) way to save them.

+## What it Is
+Our project is an interactive Twitter bot that when called, creates an image that has the tweet as a quote.
+Examples of this can be seen below.

+## How to Use It
+It's super easy to use our Twitter bot.
+All you need to do is find a tweet you are interested in creating a quote image from, and reply to that tweet with @MsQuoteBot.

 ## Example of Twitter Bot's Replies